-Even when the engineering teams are aware of the technical debt concept, and when they do try to manage technical debt, they cannot make much progress unless they have the support and understanding of their own management, their internal customers, and their customers’ managements.
+Even when engineering teams are aware of the technical debt concept, and when they do try to manage technical debt, progress can be elusive.
+Significant progress requires the support and understanding of engineering management, internal customers, and customers’ managements.
 Everyone must understand that controlling technical debt—and retiring it—is a necessary engineering activity that has a business purpose.
 Everyone must understand that technical debt arises as a result of everyone’s behavior—not just the behavior of technologists.

-Part of the job of Management is to see that engineers have what they need to avoid incurring technical debt unnecessarily, and that they have what they need to retire elements of legacy technical debt on a regular basis.
-Internal customers must understand that communicating their long-term business strategies to Engineering is essential for limiting unnecessary creation of artifacts that become non-strategic technical debt.
-Only by understanding the technical debt concept can internal customers learn to avoid the behaviors that lead to non-strategic technical debt, and adopt behaviors that limit new technical debt.
+Part of the job of Management is to ensure that engineers have what they need to avoid incurring technical debt unnecessarily.
+Management must also ensure that they have what they need to retire elements of legacy technical debt on a regular basis.
+Internal customers must understand that communicating their long-term business strategies to Engineering is essential for limiting unnecessary creation of artifacts that become nonstrategic technical debt.
+Only by understanding the technical debt concept can internal customers learn to avoid the behaviors that lead to nonstrategic technical debt, and adopt behaviors that limit new technical debt.

 Tensegrity structures provide a metaphor for organizations that have mastered the technical debt concept.
 Tensegrity structures use isolated rigid components in compression, held by a network of strings or cables in tension.
 The rigid components are usually struts or masts, and they aren’t in contact with each other.